sourcebots/docs/reference.md

 ### robot.Camera

-Class that represents a camera
+Class that represents a camera.
 - **Methods**
   - `see()`: returns a list of [markers](#robotmarker) currently visible to the camera sorted by distance (closest first).